What is the Cost of Living in Iquitos Peru in 2023 Introduction

 My partner and I live in a cozy 1-bedroom apartment located just outside of the downtown area of Iquitos.
 We chose this neighborhood because it provides a nice balance of access to the sights and sounds of the city center, while also giving us a bit more peace and quiet.
 Our monthly rent costs range from $381 – $667 USD/1,414 – 2,474 Soles depending on the unit we choose.
 We’ve found these slightly farther apartments offer affordable living space compared to being right in the touristy zones.
 A quick moto-taxi ride gets us downtown easily when we want.

-Paying Monthly Utilities
+Our Monthly Cost of Utilities

 In terms of utilities, we budget $63 – $143 USD/234 – 530 Soles per month total in Iquitos for our electricity, water, WiFi, and cell phone bills.
 It helps that we use fans instead of AC to keep cool.
 To save on electricity, we also turn off lights and appliances when not in use.
 In the humid climate, cold showers help lower the water bill too.
 For the internet, we opted for a mid-range speed package suitable for streaming and work.